 Roles grant one or more privileges to a user that allow performing a common business function.

-How do roles work in GCP?
+How do roles work in Google Cloud?

 Policies are inherited through the hierarchy.
 The effective policy at each node of the hierarchy is the result of policies directly applied at the node and policies inherited from its ancestors.
 If you set a policy at the Organization level, it is inherited by all its child folders and projects.
 If you set a policy at the project level, it is inherited by all its child resources.
-You can enforce granular permissions at different levels in the resource hierarchy to ensure that the right individuals have the ability to spend within GCP.
+You can enforce granular permissions at different levels in the resource hierarchy to ensure that the right individuals have the ability to spend within Google Cloud.

 Best Practices for Roles